Trip Ideas

 By Laura Petersen

 Birds, birds everywhere.
-Whether you’re a newbie, hobbyist or a full-fledged experienced birder, the rich ecological diversity found in Nevada County makes our historic towns and trails a bird watching Northern California paradise.
+Whether you’re a newbie, hobbyist, or a full-fledged experienced birder, the rich ecological diversity found in Nevada County makes our historic towns and trails a bird-watching paradise in Northern California.

 An Old Hobby Becomes A New Sensation

 In recent years, birding has become an overnight sensation among audiences young and old.
-And for good reason.
-Watching beautiful birds in their natural habitats is an instant stress reliever and deeply satisfying to the soul.
-Getting into this form of recreation is naturally accessible and open to people of all abilities and backgrounds.
-Once you have basic gear like a trusty identification book or smartphone app and a pair of binoculars, you are ready to hit the trail.
+Watching beautiful birds in their natural habitats is an instant stress reliever and deeply satisfying.
+This form of recreation is accessible to people of all abilities and backgrounds.
+Once you have basic gear like an identification book or smartphone app and a pair of binoculars, you are ready to hit the trail.

 Look Up And Notice The World

 From the lower-elevation oak woodlands and foothills to the soaring crest of the Sierra Nevada, visitors looking for feathered friends won’t be disappointed.
-A pack ready for the day will prepare you for hours of enjoyment in nature.
+A well-prepared pack will enhance your hours of enjoyment in nature.

 Where To Start

-Whether you’re ready to go solo or you’d like to venture out with a guided group, we’ve put together a starter resource list below with a handful of beginner locations and other information to help get you started.
-But feel free to explore on your own.
-Any green space or open water source will do.
-Use virtual maps to pinpoint good spots and plan your itinerary right from home.
+Whether you’re ready to go solo or venture out with a guided group, we’ve put together a starter resource list below with beginner-friendly locations.
+Feel free to explore on your own—any green space or open water source can be a great birding spot.
+Use virtual maps to pinpoint locations and plan your itinerary.
 And remember, always pack out what you pack in!

 Did you know?
-Nevada County is home to four State Parks, all considered wonderful birding destinations in their own right.
-Wanna avoid the crowds?
-See our list of winter hikes or beginner-friendly bird watching locales below.
+Nevada County is home to four State Parks, all considered wonderful birding destinations.
+Want to avoid the crowds?
+Check out our list of winter hikes or explore the beginner-friendly bird-watching locales below.

 Grass Valley